 Overview of Banks in Norway

-Norway has mixed economy with free market activity and large state ownership in certain key sectors (for example, in petroleum sector, hydroelectric energy production, aluminium production, telecommunications and banking).
+Norway has a mixed economy with free-market activity and large state ownership in certain key sectors (for example, in the petroleum sector, hydroelectric energy production, aluminum production, telecommunications, and banking).

 Structure of Banks in Norway

 The banking structure of Norway is classified into the following 3 types:

 - Commercial BanksCommercial BanksA commercial bank refers to a financial institution that provides various financial solutions to the individual customers or small business clients.
 It facilitates bank deposits, locker service, loans, checking accounts, and different financial products like savings accounts, bank overdrafts, and certificates of deposits.
 (Business Banks)

 - Savings Banks

 These banks in Norway have the oversight of the Financial Supervisory Authority of Norway.

 The top banks in Norway can be described below: